aaronlifton/sephora_scraper/README.md

 # SephoraScraper

+## Requirements

+- sqlite3
+- ruby (3.2.2, see `.ruby-version`)
+- bundler

+## Installation

+1. `./run`

+## Usage

+Install and run `~./run`

+If you've already installed dependencies, run `~./bin/scraper` directly

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.

 ## Research: Web scrapers

-I searched Github for web scraping or headless browser libraries for Ruby.
-I ultimately went with a library called "Ferrum" because it wasn't a wrapper around Selenium, and used CDP directly, which would allow us to run arbitrary JS, which should bypass fingerprint detection and allow reading of any network request and any element on the page.
+I searched Github for web scraping or headless browser libraries for Ruby, and ultimately went with a library called "Ferrum" because it wasn't a wrapper around Selenium, and used CDP directly, which would allow us to run arbitrary JS, which should bypass fingerprint detection and allow reading of any network request and any element on the page.
 Additionally, it can run chrome in "headed"